-The low mintage and circumstances of the original distribution make the 1928 Hawaii Sesquicentennial Half Dollar one of the scarcest and most valuable of the early silver commemorative coins.
+The low mintage and circumstances of the original distribution make the 1928 Hawaii Sesquicentennial Half Dollar (Buy on eBay) one of the scarcest and most valuable of the early silver commemorative coins.
 The issue was produced to mark the 150th anniversary of Captain James Cook arriving at the Hawaiian Islands.

 Both the obverse and reverse were designed by Juliette May Fraser, a painter, muralist, and printmaker born in Honolulu, with modeling done by Chester Beach.